LLNL/zfp/docs/source/faq.rst

 compression settings.

-To support future parallel decompression, in particular variable-rate streams, it will be necessary to also store an index of where (e.g. at what bit offset) each compressed block is stored in the stream.
+To support future parallel decompression, in particular variable-rate streams, it will be necessary to also store an index of where (at what bit offset) each compressed block is stored in the stream.
 Extensions to the current |zfp| format are being considered to support parallel decompression.